-The dining room is the heart of your home—serving as a space for everything from formal dinners and family gatherings to game nights and creative projects.
-The right dining room lighting is essential to set the perfect mood, enhance your décor, and ensure functionality for every occasion.
+The dining room is the heart of your home, serving as a space for everything from formal dinners and family gatherings to game nights and creative projects.
+The right dining room lighting, especially the fixture over the dining table, is essential to set the perfect mood, enhance your decor, and ensure functionality for every occasion.
 Discover expert ideas and practical tips to help you choose the perfect fixtures, layer your lighting, and create a welcoming, beautiful space.

 When selecting a dining room light fixture, let your table guide your choice in style, size, and shape.